El-Mundo/FaceClusterDX/readme.md

 After selecting a network, the user can also review all clusters in that network.
 Selecting a cluster displays all faces it contains.
 In the timeline, all clusters with the same name from different networks will be identified as pointing to the same character.

 ### Timeline

+**Face texture display in timeline can be instable in current version**

 <img width="480" alt="Screenshot 2024-12-14 at 18 41 49" src="https://github.com/user-attachments/assets/0b8bdc78-d14e-42fe-b75d-dd53dc0fd7d8" />